Vice President of India: Qualifications

 Unlike in the case of the speaker, where a person is a member of the Lok Sabha, the vice president must be qualified for election as a member of the Rajya Sabha.
-This difference is because the vice president is to act as the ex officio chairman of the Rajya Sabha.
-At a time the vice president acts in either of two capacities (i.e. chairman of the Rajya Sabha or vice president of India); he cannot act in both offices simultaneously.
+This difference is because the vice president is to act as the ex officio chairperson of the Rajya Sabha.
+At a time the vice president acts in either of two capacities (i.e. chairperson of the Rajya Sabha or vice president of India); he cannot act in both offices simultaneously.

 Election

+The conduct and procedure of the election of both the president and vice president is outlined in the Presidential and Vice-Presidential Elections Act of 1952.

-The vice president is elected indirectly, by an electoral college consisting of members (elected as well as nominated) of both Houses of Parliament (Lok Sabha & Rajya Sabha), by the system of proportional representation using single transferable votes and the voting is by secret ballot.
-The election of the vice president is slightly different from the election of the president as the members of state legislatures are not part of the electoral college but the nominated members of Rajya Sabha are part of it.
+The vice president is elected indirectly, by an electoral college consisting of both elected and nominated members of both the Lok Sabha and Rajya Sabha, by the system of proportional representation using single transferable votes and the voting is by secret ballot.
+The election of the vice president differs from the election of the president in that the members of state legislatures are not part of the electoral college for the vice president, while the nominated members of Rajya Sabha are included.

 The nomination of a candidate for election to the office of the vice president must be subscribed by at least 20 electors as proposers and 20 electors as seconders.
 Every candidate has to make a security deposit of ₹15 thousand in the Reserve Bank of India.

 The Election Commission of India, which is a constitutional autonomous body, conducts the election.
 The election is to be held no later than 60 days of the expiry of the term of office of the outgoing vice president.
 A returning officer is appointed for the election, usually the secretary-general of either House of Parliament, by rotation.
 The returning officer issues a public notice of the intended election, inviting nomination of candidates.
 Any person qualified to be elected and intending to stand for election is required to be nominated by at least twenty members of Parliament as proposers, and at least twenty other members of Parliament as seconders.
 The nomination papers are scrutinized by the returning officer, and the names of all eligible candidates are added to the ballot.